 U.S. Government contribution for UNICEF

-Since its creation in 1947, UNICEF has saved more children’s lives than any humanitarian organization in the world.
+Since its creation in 1946, UNICEF has helped save more children’s lives than any humanitarian organization in the world.
 No other organization does more to help vulnerable children around the world to survive and thrive.

-Congress is working on the appropriations for Fiscal Year 2014.
+Congress is working on the appropriations for Fiscal Year 2015.
 Despite the tight budget, the U.S. Government will provide funding for global development programs.
-We believe that funding should reflect the values of the American people to make children a priority of our international assistance.
+We believe this funding should reflect the values of the American people to make children a priority of our international assistance.
 A child in need knows no politics!
-That is why we ask the U.S. Congress, at the very least, to maintain the FY 2014 U.S. Government contribution to UNICEF at $132 million, the same level approved by Congress for FY 2014.
+That is why we ask the U.S. Congress to maintain the FY 2015 U.S. Government contribution to UNICEF at $132 million, the same level approved by Congress for FY 2014.
 We don’t want funding for UNICEF to be cut.